Program and Surveyor Webinars

-Most professions in Canada, particularly in the health sector, benefit from a national accreditation process for education programs.
-The advantages of national accreditation are well-established and include:
+Most professions, particularly in the health sector, have a national accreditation process for their education programs, to ensure that graduates entering the profession are qualified and competent.

-- promoting a common level of service provision nationally (benefiting patients)
+Patients having access to a common national level of service provision

-- improved access to educational resources (benefiting programs)
+Education programs having more access to educational resources